 \subsection{Data combinations used}

 The data combinations used are summarised in \Cref{tab:data_combiantions}.
-We focus on constraints from KiDS-Legacy alone, which we simply call KiDS in the discussion and plots.
+We focus on constraints from KiDS-Legacy alone, which we refer to as KiDS in the discussion and plots.
 The combination of SPT, Planck, and ACT is labelled CMB \citep[this corresponds to the SPA likelihood in][]{2025arXiv250620707C}.
-All probes that use the weak gravitational lensing effect, i.e., CMB lensing, KiDS, and DESY3, are collectively referred to as `lensing'.
-Lastly, we label the low-redshift probes as low-$z$, containing all probes that do not depend on the CMB.
+All probes that use the weak gravitational lensing effect, that is, CMB lensing, KiDS, and DES Y3, are collectively referred to as `lensing'.
+We label the low-redshift probes as low-$z$, that is, those that do not depend on the CMB.
 Lastly, we combine all probes but the supernovae into the low-$z$+CMB likelihood.
 All external likelihoods used in this work are publicly available and implemented in the {\sc CosmoSIS} standard library\footnote{\url{https://github.com/cosmosis-developers/cosmosis-standard-library/tree/v4.0/likelihood}} \citep{zuntz_2015}.